0cjs/8bitdev/src/objects.md

 memory in the heap if it points to a _cons cell_ or a _heapdata header_.

-Objects are allocated on the heap with both address and size [aligned] to a two word (four byte) boundry.
-Objects in the heap either:
+Objects are allocated on the heap at addresses [aligned] to a two word (four byte) boundary.
+Objects in the heap are of two types:
-- start with a heapdata header giving format and length information, followed object data, of arbitrary length; or
+- _Heapdata objects_ start with a type byte, determining format of object, followed by a length byte for the size of the following data, followed by and up to 254 bytes of object data.
-- are a cons cell of two pointer words, the _car_ followed by the _cdr_.
+- _Cons cells_ are two pointer words, the _car_ followed by the _cdr_.

-Unallocated heap elements must be initialized to "empty" cons cells of `(nil,nil)`.
+Every address in the heap is part of an object.
+Space available for allocation is indicated by free space heapdata objects (_FSO_s) of type `HDT_FREE`.

+All objects on the heap have an allocation size or _asize_ that is a multiple of four and 256 bytes or less; the next object starts immediately after this.

+Additionally, heapdata objects have an _hdsize_ as the second byte of the header indicating the length of the data after the header.
+The header plus the hdsize may be less than a multiple of four (indicating that there are "filler" bytes for alignment after the object data).
+The header plus the hdsize will always be between _asize_ and _asize-3_, allowing the asize to be calculated from the hdsize.

 Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might